emtabiraobarias/batch-aud-currency-converter/README.md

 ## CurrencyConverter
 A python module that converts values in various currencies into AUD.
 This module will have two inputs, both formatted as CSV files.

+The module translates pandas DataFrame retrieved from currency conversion database (csv file) to a Networkx Graph using source and target currency values as nodes, and conversion as edges.
+When an optimal path is found, the edges of the traversed nodes, i.e., currency values, are daisy-chain-mutliplied to get the desired currency-converted amount.

 ## Getting Started (For Mac OS or Linux)

 ### Installation on virtual environment